 The Skye Terrier’s soft look belies their tough nature.
 They are a mild-mannered member of the family, one of the few terriers calm enough to live in the city.
 They still need daily exercise and a walk however.
 They can be sensitive yet stubborn.
 The Skye is affectionate with their family but cautious with strangers.
 They tend to get along fairly well with other dogs in the same household but may not mingle well with strange dogs.
 They are extremely courageous and can make a good watchdog in the home, detecting strangers or visitors and barking in response.

-This is a hunting dog at heart and enjoys a daily outing, exploring in a safe area.
-She also needs a short to moderate walk to stay in shape.
-The Skye enjoys life as a house dog, and prefers not to live outdoors.
+These dogs enjoy a daily outing, exploring in a safe area, such as a fenced yard.
+They also need a short to moderate walk to stay in shape.
 Regular combing (about twice a week) is all that is needed to keep the Skye looking good.
-An occasional bath will not soften the coat too much, as is often the case with other terriers.
-The hair around the eyes and mouth may need extra cleaning.
+An occasional bath will not soften their coat too much, as is often the case with other terriers.
+The hair around their eyes and mouth may need extra cleaning.

 - Minor concerns: premature closure of distal radius, intervertebral disk disease